9th8/up-to-date-real-world-haskell/19-error-handling.md

 one or the other module `qualified`, or hide the symbols from one module or the other.

-Note that `Prelude` exports `System.IO.Error`\'s version of `catch`, *not* the version provided by `Control.Exception`.
+Note that `Prelude` exports `System.IO.Error`'s version of `catch`, *not* the version provided by `Control.Exception`.
 Remember that the former can only catch I/O errors, while the latter can catch all exceptions.
 In other words, the `catch` in `Control.Exception` is almost always the one you will want, but it is *not* the one you will get by default. #+END~WARNING~

-Let\'s take a look at one approach to using exceptions in the I/O system to our benefit.
-Back in [the section called \"Working With Files and Handles\"](7-io.org::*Working With Files and Handles) program that used an imperative style to read lines from a file one by one.
-Although we subsequently demonstrated more compact, \"Haskelly\" ways to solve that problem, let\'s revisit that example here.
+Let's take a look at one approach to using exceptions in the I/O system to our benefit.
+Back in [the section called "Working With Files and Handles"](7-io.org::*Working With Files and Handles) program that used an imperative style to read lines from a file one by one.
+Although we subsequently demonstrated more compact, "Haskelly" ways to solve that problem, let's revisit that example here.
 In the `mainloop` function, we had to explicitly test if we were at the end of the input file before each attempt to read a line from it.
 Instead, we could check if the attempt to read a line resulted in an `EOF` error, like so: